 A huge thanks to Cynthia Chase, David Donley, and James Sutter for the outstanding support they have given to this program.

-The CPP is excited to begin a new ethics program at the Blaine Street women’s jail in Santa Cruz county, piloted by our own graduate student, Lisa Martinez!
-We are also looking forward to rolling out a local ethics bowl program for incarcerated students at the new Rehabilitation and Re-entry facility.
+The CPP is excited to offer a philosophy program at the Blaine Street women’s jail in Santa Cruz county, piloted by our own recent graduate student, Lisa Martinez!
+For more information on this program, and what moves Lisa to work with the CPP, check out this in-depth interview about her work.